godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 ***Exploration Activities***
 ###### Scouting
 *Exploration*
 You travel at twice your normal rate.
-At the beginning of the next engagement, your hunting party gains a +2 circumstance bonus to initiative, unless the target Behemoth has the **Erratic** ability.
+At the beginning of the next engagement, your hunting party gains a +2 circumstance bonus to initiative, unless the target Behemoth has the **Erratic** ability. **Special** You can use this action alongside another Scout exploration activities.
 ###### Lay A Trap
 *Exploration, Plan*
 **Requirement** You have a Trap item in your inventory;  You spend 10 minutes setting up and hiding a trap for an ambush.
 Select an item that meets the requirement, then explain how you hide it in the environment and a condition for it to trigger.
 Then, make an *average* *Creativity* test.
 ***Success***: During the next engagement in that area, the trap is undetectable by Behemoths and automatically springs when the condition is met.
 ##### Set an Ambush
 *Exploration, Plan*
 You spend 10 minutes locating and marking hiding places for your hunting party.
-Make a
+Make a *hard Observation* test.
+***Critical Success:*** Everyone in your hunting party begins the next engagement hidden from the target Behemoth.
+***Success:*** You begin the next engagement hidden, and other members can Hide as a free action with a trigger of "You roll initiative."
+***Failure:*** You and other members can Hide as a free action with a trigger of "You roll initiative."
+***Critical Failure:***

 ##### Tracker
 ##### General Exploration Activities